 C. Appointment of the Committee on Accreditation

 Nominating Panel.
 A Nominating Panel of four distinguished members of the education profession in California identifies and nominates individuals to serve on the Committee on Accreditation.
-The Nominating Panel is comprised of two educators appointed by the Committee on Accreditation and two educators appointed by the Commission.
+The Nominating Panel is comprised of two educators appointed by the Committee on Accreditation and two educators appointed by the Commission on Teacher Credentialing.
 Each entity will appoint one college or university member and one K-12 public school member to the Nominating Panel.
 The terms of Nominating Panel members are four years.
 Members of the Nominating Panel may not serve more than one term.
+(Reference: Education Code §44373 (b))

 Nomination of Committee Members.
-To select members for the Committee on Accreditation, a vacancy notice is posted on the Commission website and nominations are solicited in writing from a broad base of professional organizations, agencies, institutions, and individuals in education.
+To select members for the Committee, a vacancy notice is posted on the Commission website and nominations are solicited in writing from a broad base of professional organizations, agencies, institutions, and individuals in education.
 Each nomination must be submitted with the consent of the individual.
 A written endorsement from the nominee’s employer confirming understanding of, and agreement to, the nominee’s participation on the Committee must be submitted (The Commission provides travel, per diem, and substitute reimbursement, if needed).
 The nominee's professional resume must be submitted.
 Self-nominations are not accepted.

 Selection of Committee Members.
 Based on the membership criteria and the principles of balanced composition set forth in this section, the Nominating Panel screens the professional qualifications of each nominee and recommends for appointment at least two highly qualified nominees for each vacant seat on the Committee.
 The Commission selects and appoints the members and alternate members of the Committee by selecting from the nominations submitted by the Panel.
+(Reference: Education Code §44373 (b))

 Terms of Appointment.
 The Commission appoints members of the Committee on Accreditation to four-year terms.
 A member may be re-nominated and reappointed to a second term of four years.
 A member may serve a maximum of two terms on the Committee.
 Terms of appointment shall commence on July 1, or the date of the appointment, whichever is later, and shall expire on June 30.
+(Education Code §44373 (b)

 Committee Vacancies.
 When a seat on the Committee becomes vacant prior to the conclusion of the member's term, the Executive Director fills the seat for the remainder of the term by appointing a replacement from the list of alternate members.